Open Accessibility Menu

 At birth, baby Archie was too small to be measured on the newborn charts.
 As he neared his first birthday, he fell into the 90th percentile for weight and height.

-Brad and Maggie are planning Archie’s first birthday celebrations, which will include a vacation and a big party at their home “to celebrate everything we’ve all been through and celebrate him because he’s been so strong and such a trooper.”
+Brad and Maggie recently celebrated Archie’s first birthday, which included a vacation and a big party at their home “to celebrate everything we’ve all been through and to celebrate him because he’s been so strong and such a trooper.”

 Strong enough to be a helper himself someday?
 “Maybe,” says Maggie.
 Archie already has his first firefighter’s outfit.